entropyofchaos/woven_builder_test/README.md

      - Command: `bazel test --config=clang12_config --config=asan //:xmltest`

    ### Memory Leak Test
    *Note that since there are no detectible memory leaks in tinyxml2's test program and since tinyxml2 is not threaded, no errors will be reported.
 However, I did create a modified version of tinyxml2/xmltest.cpp called tinyxml2/xmltest_memleak.cpp.
 This version modifiesthe XMLTest function to malloc some memory which is never deleted every time the test function is called which will cause errors to show so we can see asans is working.
-I did not however create a threading bug as adding multithreading seemed considerably beyond the scope fo this exercise.*
+I did not however create a threading bug as adding multithreading seemed considerably beyond the scope of this exercise.*
    - Run the test file with a memory leak with asan.
      - Command: `bazel test --config=asan //:xmltest_memleak`
    - This time there will be an error output as leaks are detected.
 Bazel will give advice to check the log file for the details of the error.